ariatemplates/usermanual/src/latest/core/concepts/helpers.md

 ## Ajax Helper

-The Ajax Helper is one the helpers which is directly embedded inside the Core Layer.
+The Ajax Helper is one of the helpers which is directly embedded inside the Core Layer.
 It's available for you to use through the [aria.core.IO](http://www.ariatemplates.com/aria/guide/apps/apidocs#aria.core.IO) singleton class.

-You can easily declared and execute an XHR call in your class within just a few lines of code.
+You can easily declare and execute an XHR call in your class within just a few lines of code.

 The usage of this helper is mainly described in the [Working in an Asynchronous World](working_in_an_asynchronous_world) article.
 If not already done, we strongly encouraged you to read it.